Vita & Contact

 “State Parochialism, the Right to Travel, and the Privileges and Immunities Clause of Article IV,” 41 Stanford Law Review 1557 (1989) (SSRN)

-Shorter Essays, Chapters, and Reviews (selected, in reverse chronological order)
+Shorter Essays, Chapters, and Reviews (selected, in reverse chronological order, not including essays appearing solely on this blog)

 “Whatever You Think of Garland, We Must Shield the Attorney General From Politics,” Jurist (Aug.
 29, 2022)